jesjesti/spring-security/README.md

 # spring-security

-> Micro projects for spring boot security implementation
+> Micro projects for spring boot security implementation.
-> This project is an expirimental implimentation of docker and JWT in Spring Boot, Not sutable for production use.
+> This project is an experimental implementation of docker and JWT in Spring Boot, Not suitable for production use.

 ## Table of Contents
 - [Installation](#installation)